decorative

 Evenly-paced day: The new schedule ensures longer blocks of uninterrupted learning, scheduled breaks, consistent lunch times, dedicated community time, and reduces the number of transitions for students and teachers.

-How our Community Benefits:
+How our community benefits:

 Student-centric: Our new schedule was created to center student needs by promoting durable learning, ensuring a well-paced school day, limiting interruptions, and making sufficient time to support a dynamic curriculum.